As a candidate with more than a few lofty and idealistic plans, Wes Moore had one idea that often rose above the rest as he campaigned for governor.

 Now more than halfway through his first 90-day legislative session as governor, Moore is doubling down on starting a program this year that he wants to become “as common an option and as common a part of the vernacular as any other option” that someone finishing their high school education would consider.

-“The same way they will look at the military or look at higher education or look at entering the workforce, I want them to have another category that they’re looking at, which is this service year,” Moore said in an interview Thursday with The Baltimore Sun.
+“The same way they will look at the military or look at higher education or look at entering the workforce, I want them to have another category that they’re looking at, which is this service year,” Moore said in an interview earlier this month with The Baltimore Sun.

 Nonprofit organizations, local governments and businesses that would host service-year participants are eager to get started.
 And Democrats, who control both chambers of the General Assembly, are indicating their general support.